Welcome to KosselPlus.com

 - I’ve recently switched to using an AZSMZ 32-bit controller with Smoothieware.
 It is superior to an 8-bit Arduino.

-- For initial calibration use these instructions and this version of Rich Cattell’s Marlin, with auto-calibration.
+- If using an 8-bit Arduino controller, then for initial calibration use these instructions and this version of Rich Cattell’s Marlin, with auto-calibration.
 It will save you a week’s worth of headaches!
 For production use the version of Repetier Firmware at the bottom of the page.

 Copyright © 2018 Haydn Huntley, All Rights Reserved